 Here are some things to consider when looking at volunteers’ experiences:

-- Were there specific tasks assigned?
+- Were they assigned specific tasks?

 - What were the hours of work and supervision?

-- Did the job require additional training?
+- Did the job require training?

 - Was the job completed in a timely fashion?